ArshamEbr/Nixo/README.md

 - 🔥 Custom services and modules
 - 🌌 Personalized display manager (SDDM with a live background)
 - 📝 Numerous custom scripts for ease of use and automation
+- 🎶 Added custom event sounds in the notifx1 script

 ## ⚡ TL;DR
 A NixOS setup optimized for beauty, speed, and simplicity, with attention to both aesthetics and control.